sythanhho/quotes/index.md

 > - Eagleson's Law
 >"Any code of your own that you haven't looked at for six or more months might as well have been written by someone else."
 > - Peter Deutsch
 >"To iterate is human, to recurse divine."
+> - Gena Showalter
+>"Giving up is the only sure way to fail."